 Probabilistic plane representation has demonstrated its effectiveness in improving mapping accuracy\cite{VOXELMAP}.
 However, to update a plane with newly observed points, all past points are required to calculate the new uncertainty, which creates a big burden for both memory and computation.
 To enhance memory efficiency, VoxelMap++\cite{VOXELMAP++} replaces the 6-DoF plane parameters with a 3-DoF representation.
 Since each voxel contains only a single plane but hundreds of points, the memory usage is dominated by the points therein.
-Thus, the space savings from 3-DoF representation is limited.
-In this work, a compact representation and an cumulative plane update are proposed, eliminating the storage of past points and repeated computation.
+Thus, the space savings from 3-DoF representation are limited.
+In this work, a compact representation and a cumulative plane update are proposed, eliminating the storage of past points and repeated computation.

 To overcome the inability to adapt to large geometric features, \cite{BALM} and \cite{VOXELMAP} utilize a coarse-to-fine voxel hierarchy.
 A regular voxel hash map is used for the coarse level, and for finer granularity, each voxel is further subdivided into sub-voxels that are indexed by an octree.
-Representing larger or irregular features in this voxel hierarchy is still unmanageable though. \cite{VOXELMAP++} proposes to merge voxels with similar plane parameters.
-This design shares some similarities with our on-demand merging, but there exists several key differences.
+Representing larger or irregular features in this voxel hierarchy is still unmanageable. \cite{VOXELMAP++} proposes to merge voxels with similar plane parameters.
+This design shares some similarities with our on-demand merging, but there exist several key differences.
 First, instead of searching for coalescible voxels constantly with union-find \cite{VOXELMAP++}, our on-demand merging is triggered only when enough mergeable voxels are gathered in the locality-sensitive hash.
-Therefore the voxel merging overhead is much smaller.
-Second, our merging strategy incorporates cross-voxel update of probabilistic planes with respect to the uncertainty from all voxels.
+Therefore, the voxel merging overhead is much smaller.
+Second, our merging strategy incorporates cross-voxel updates of probabilistic planes with respect to the uncertainty from all voxels.

-In sum, \cite{FAST-LIO2, FASTER-LIO, VOXELMAP, VOXELMAP++} are the most relevant works with ours.
-The difference among these methods are listed in Table \ref{method_comparison}.
+In sum, \cite{FAST-LIO2, FASTER-LIO, VOXELMAP, VOXELMAP++} are the most relevant works to ours.
+The differences among these methods are listed in Table \ref{method_comparison}.
 In terms of the state estimation, all the above methods are developed under the Iterative Error State Kalman filter (IESKF).
-Since this work mainly focuses on how to manage the voxel map in a compact way, we keep the state estimation algorithm the same. \cite{FAST-LIO2} gives a detailed introduction to IESKF.
+Since this work mainly focuses on how to manage the voxel map compactly, we keep the state estimation algorithm the same. \cite{FAST-LIO2} gives a detailed introduction to IESKF.